tilburgsciencehub/website/content/tutorials/more-tutorials/chatgpt-article/chat-gpt-research.md

 ![Extended question researcher ChatGPT.](../img/researcher_question_ext.png)

+## An interesting article describing use cases of ChatGPT in economic research
+As a researcher or student interested in ChatGPT, this [working paper by Anton Korinek (2023)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4356243) is definitely worth checking out.
+The paper explores the potential of large language models like ChatGPT in economic research.
+It describes 25 use cases of how these models can be used as research assistants and tutors, covering six dimensions: ideation, writing, background research, data analysis, coding, and mathematical derivations.
+For each dimension, the paper provides general instructions and specific examples of tasks that can be automated using LLMs.

 ## Useful videos to watch when using ChatGPT for your research project
 [ChatGPT for Scientific Research: How to use AI as a Partner in Your Research](https://www.youtube.com/watch?v=KhRY-ktKB-4)